Menu

 Philippines: El Nido Arrival + Tour A

 There's something about the anticipation of exploring new places that sets my heart racing.
 And amongst all the exciting experiences lined up for my trip to the Philippines, the island hopping tours in El Nido were what I looked forward to the most.
 I had spent hours watching YouTube videos, imagining myself amidst the stunning landscapes unique to this part of the world.
 But when the moment finally arrived, I made a conscious decision: to immerse myself fully in the experience, to live each moment rather than view it through a lens or screen.
-This decision meant that while I had initially planned to share my journey in real-time, laden with photos and videos, I chose to be present, to truly live the adventure with Mika, the special person I had traveled so far to meet.
+This decision meant that while I had initially planned to share my journey in real-time, laden with photos and videos, I chose to be present, to truly live the adventure.

 Arriving in El Nido

-After the excitement of Puerto Princesa, and long winding ride north, we landed in El Nido late in the afternoon, ready for the next chapter of our adventure.
-The Airbnb greeted us with a stunning beach view and a pool that seemed to invite relaxation.
+After the excitement of Puerto Princesa, and long winding ride north, I arrived in El Nido late in the afternoon, ready for the next chapter of our adventure.
+The Airbnb greeted me with a stunning beach view and a pool that seemed to invite relaxation.
 But first things first—food!
-Mika's choice?
-"McDo!" she exclaimed, eager for a taste of the Philippines' take on McDonald's.
+I decided to check out McDo — the Filipino take on McDonald’s that I kept hearing about.

 The trike ride to McDonald's was an adventure in itself.
 El Nido's streets buzzed with these unique vehicles, a motorcycle with a creatively modified sidecar.
 Each one bore the emblems of different car brands, from Mazda to Mercedes, giving them a quirky touch that was distinctly El Nido.

-Our evening continued with a stroll through the beachside shops, hand in hand, making our way to Maremegmeg Beach.
-Known also as Vanilla Beach or Las Cabañas Beach, it offered us a perfect spot to watch the sun dip below the horizon, painting the sky with hues of orange and pink.
-The beach's soft sands and the soothing sounds of the waves were the ideal prelude to our upcoming island adventure.
+The evening continued with a stroll through the beachside shops, making making my way to Maremegmeg Beach.
+Known also as Vanilla Beach or Las Cabañas Beach, it offered a perfect spot to watch the sun dip below the horizon, painting the sky with hues of orange and pink.
+The beach's soft sands and the soothing sounds of the waves were the ideal prelude to the upcoming island adventure.

-As the day wound down, we hopped back on a trike to the Airbnb, hearts full of anticipation for the early morning island hopping tour that awaited us.
-Little did we know, the islands of El Nido were about to unveil their natural wonders to us, creating memories that would last a lifetime.
+As the day wound down, I hopped back on a trike to the Airbnb, full of anticipation for the early morning island hopping tour that awaited.
+Little did I know, the islands of El Nido were about to unveil their natural wonders, creating memories that would last a lifetime.

 A Serene Start to a Day of Exploration

-Our day began with an early start, a necessity to make the most of what lay ahead.
-After getting ready, Mika and I strolled along the beach, reveling in the morning quiet.
+The day began with an early start, a necessity to make the most of what lay ahead.
+After getting ready, I took a stroll along the beach, reveling in the morning quiet.
 The tide was out, leaving boats marooned on the sand, against a backdrop of limestone cliffs veiled in a morning haze.
-It was a scene of peaceful anticipation, a perfect start to our adventure.
+It was a scene of peaceful anticipation, a perfect start to the adventure.

-Breakfast was a delightful affair at a hotel restaurant we stumbled upon during our walk.
-There's something about sharing a meal with someone special that makes even the simplest dishes memorable.
-Soon after, an ApeTours trike whisked us away to where our tour would commence.
+Breakfast was a nice treat at a hotel restaurant I stumbled upon during the walk.
+There’s something about discovering a new spot for breakfast on foot that makes even the simplest dishes memorable.
+Soon after, an ApeTours trike whisked me away to where the tour would commence.

 Embarking on Tour A